Gustav Nezval: Biography

 In July 1937 he married a stage dancer Gertrude Nettel, with whom he lived till her death 57 years later and with whom he had two sons.
 He had two hobbies which he gave all his free time to.
 He loved literature and gardening.

 He began to appear in films in the end of the 1930s.
 Nezval made his very film debut in a comedy film "Jarcin professor" distributed in 1937.
 His performance attracted attention of several leading Czech film directors.
 This resulted in his appearance in many similar films made in a quick succession.
-One of his most well known films had become "Jan Cimbura", – film based upon a novel of the very same name of the one of the nineteenth-century Czech literature classics, J.S.
+One of his most well known films had become "Jan Cimbura", – film based upon a novel of the very same name of one of the nineteenth-century Czech literature classics, J.S.
 Baar.
 Shortly after the war he appeared in a title role in the film "Muzi bez kridel, alias Men without Wings, alias Les Hommes sans ailes", which was later honoured by the Golden Palm Award in Cannes Film Festival in 1946.
 In many films he was a partner of several most famous Czech movie star-actresses of that era.
 One of them was Mrs.Lída Baarová.
 His last film role, shot in his ninetieth year, was a supporting role in a war drama "Je třeba zabít Sekala, alias Sekal has to die".
 Altogether he appeared in 52 films between 1937 and 1998.

 He appeared in radio and TV as well.
 Some of these appearances belonged, however, to the beginning of TV broadcasting (in the early 1950s) in Czechoslovakia, and therefore many of them have not been recorded.

-Gustav Nezval died on 17 September 1998, two months before his 91st birthday.
+Gustav Nezval died on 17 September 1998, at age 90.
 Seven years after his death, Pavlína Vajčnerova published in 2005 his biography titled Gustav Nezval – oči spíše sympatické.